SoccerNet/sn-calibration/README.md

 #### Final score

-The evaluation criterion for a camera calibration method is the following : **Completeness x Acc@5**
+The evaluation criterion for a camera calibration method is the following : **Completeness x JaC@5**

 #### Per class information

-The global accuracy described above has the advantage to treat all soccer pitch marking types equivalently even if the groundtruth contains more annotated points for a specific class.
+The global jaccard index described above has the advantage to treat all soccer pitch marking types equivalently even if the groundtruth contains more annotated points for a specific class.
 For instance, a circle is annotated with 9 points on average, whilst rectilinear elements have usually two points annotated.
 But this metric might be harder as we consider all points annotated instead of each of them independently.
 This is precisely why we propose this per class metric, that